muttaqi/GrayWolf/README.md

 ## Restrictions

-There are a few restrictions to be followed for the compiler to work:
+There are a couple restrictions to be followed for the compiler to work:
 * Only atomic functions with no stateful parameters can be used, and only for components with ids (thus, no event properties yet)
 * No function can be named ApiHandler

-I am working towards lifting most of these restrictions.

 ## Future Plans